neuhausergenny/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this translates to striving for clean, maintainable code that solves problems directly and efficiently.
 Avoid unnecessary complexity; write code that's easy to understand and modify.
 This principle encourages developers to think deeply about their design choices, refactor often, and embrace modularity.
 Remember, the best code is not only functional but also clear and concise."

+# 2024-01-23
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this quote reminds us to aim for clear, concise code that's easy to read, understand, and maintain.
+Always strive to reduce complexity by breaking down problems into simpler components, reuse existing solutions, and avoid unnecessary abstractions.
+Remember, code is written once but read many times over; hence, clarity should be a top priority."

+Additionally, another programming wisdom could be, "Premature optimization is the root of all evil." — Donald Knuth.
+This highlights the importance of writing clean, correct code first before optimizing it, as optimizations based on assumptions can often introduce bugs and make the code harder to read and modify."